Imprecise Markov Semigroups and their Ergodicity: Introduction

 \section{Introduction}

 When dealing with a stochastic phenomenon whose future evolution is independent of its history, it is customary to model its behavior via a stochastic process enjoying the Markov property.
 Loosely, this means that the law of the realization $X_T$ of the process $(X_t)_{t\geq 0}$ at time $T$, given what happened up to time $s <T$, is equivalent to the law of $X_T$, given only $X_s$.
-We can of course express this property in a slightly more general way, by saying that the expectation of a generic bounded measurable real-valued function $\tilde f$ of $X_T$, given what happened in the past up to time $s<T$, is equal to the expectation of $\tilde{f}(X_T)$, given only $X_{s}$.\footnote{Throughout the paper, we do not use the pronoun ``we'' as a form of pluralis majestatis, but rather to comply to the convention of scientific papers of writing in plural form.} Notice that in the present paper we perpetrate a terminology abuse, and refer to real-valued functions on the state space $E$ as ``functionals''.
+We can of course express this property in a slightly more general way, by saying that the expectation of a generic bounded measurable real-valued function $\tilde f$ of $X_T$, given what happened in the past up to time $s<T$, is equal to the expectation of $\tilde{f}(X_T)$, given only $X_{s}$.
+Notice that in the present paper we perpetrate a terminology abuse, and refer to real-valued functions on the state space $E$ as ``functionals''.
 In addition, we only consider continuous-time processes $(X_t)_{t\geq 0}$.

-As we shall discuss more formally in the preliminary Section \ref{prelim}, two elements play a key role in a process enjoying the Markov property.
+Two elements play a key role in a process enjoying the Markov property.
 The first is the law of the initial state $X_0$, and the second is the transition probability from the initial state $X_0$ to any state $X_t$ of the process, i.e. the probability that, given that the process begins at $X_0$, it ``reaches a certain value'' at time $t$.
 In many applications, relaxing the hypothesis that one or both of them are precise is natural, and leads to less precise but more robust results.